FREQUENTLY ASKED QUESTIONS

 How long will the assessment take?

-The Assessment should take between 3-6 working days from acknowledgment of order.
+High levels of demand mean that desktop assessments are currently taking around 15 working days from acknowledgment of order.
 However, this is a guide only and some assessments may be completed sooner.
 If it appears an assessment may take longer than stipulated, we will contact you and advise you accordingly.

 Is VAT charged on the transaction?

 Yes.
 Like most commercial arrangements HMRC set specific rules and guidance with regard to VAT and how it is charged (what products and services VAT will apply to and what rate).

 The service with respect to HMRC rules is regarded as a VATable supply and therefore all invoices for this service will have VAT added.
 We do appreciate that many of our customers will not have the ability to reclaim the VAT back based on their VAT status.
 However, this has been addressed when reviewing the pricing arrangements across our customer base i.e. it is still more cost effective to order an assessment via the broker online portal taking into account the cost of the assessment and the VAT (combined) than a policyholder (property owner) ordering direct and having the ability to claim back VAT.